HaosenHe/College-Fed-Dashboards/README.md

 System Requirement: Any popular operating system can run the script

-Python requirement: Python 3.7 or newer versions
+Python Requirement: Python 3.7 or newer versions

 * if you don't have python: